 The oil can be simply added into your existing shampoo or conditioner.
 It is also fine to massage it onto the scalp and hair.
 It pairs well with other oils, such as Argan, jojoba oil and many essential oils for hair.
 If dandruff is an issue pair it with essential oils for dandruff.
 Rosehip oil is a favorite ingredient in homemade hair care products.
 See my hair serum recipe below.

-Mix a ½ teaspoon of rosehip oil into a tablespoon of hyaluronic acid serum for a super hydrating hair treatment.
+Create a simple rosehip oil hair mask.
+Just mix a ½ teaspoon of rosehip oil into a tablespoon of hyaluronic acid serum for a super hydrating hair treatment.

 While developed for facial application, my Rose Face Spray contains rosehip oil and can also be applied to hair as a leave-in conditioner.